zotanna/python-p4-building-get-api/README.md

 ## Setup

-We'll continue building our Flask application using the code from the previous lesson.
+We'll build up our Flask application from a few models and views that are ready to go.
 Run these commands to install the dependencies and set up the database:

 ```console
 $ pipenv install && pipenv shell